 Engineering and Technical Support (ETS) is a branch of the Facilities Operations and Maintenance Division.
 This team consists of technical experts in several areas with credentials including Professional Engineer (PE), Qualified Commissioning Process Provider (QCP), and Certified Energy Manager (CEM).
-This branch provides seven main areas of support to university operations:
+This branch provides six main areas of support to university operations:

 ETS provides technical advice from engineers experienced in building automation systems (BAS), electrical systems, and heating, ventilation, air-conditioning and refrigeration (HVACR) systems by: